RyanClementsHax/notes/cloud/aws/ec2.md

   - only charged by the hour
 - reserved
   - leased for 1 or 3 years
+  - standard
+    - up to 75% off of on demand instances
+    - the more you pay up front and the longer contract, the greater the discount
+  - convertable
+    - up to 54% off of on demand instances
+    - can change the attributes of the RI as long as the exchange results in the creation of reserved instances of greater or equal value
+  - scheduled
+    - available to launch within the time windows to reserve
+- dedicated hosts
+  - phyisical ec2 server dedicated for your use
+  - allows you to use your existing server-bound software licenses
+  - useful for
+    - regulatory requirements that may not support multi-tenant virtualization
+    - great for licensing which does not support multi-tenancy or cloud deployments
+    - can be purchased on demand
 - spot
   - bidding on unused instances
   - by default, persistant bids disabled
+  - if spot instance terminated by aws, you don't pay for that full hour
+  - if you terminate that instance, you pay for that full hour

 ## How you will be charged
 - purchasing options